Guidelines for Minors

 The following provides a complete list of all the minors offered by the CAED and its departments: Architectural Engineering; Architecture; Construction Management; City & Regional Planning; and Landscape Architecture.

 The minor is designed for students wishing to pursue a more in-depth education in structures.
 The coursework exposes students to analytical, design, and construction issues relevant to the structural design process.
-Students work with an advisor to develop a sequence of courses that focus on either structural design or structural analysis.
-The program is tailored for students majoring in architecture, construction management, and civil engineering.
-Enrollment is limited and acceptance into the program is dependent upon the student’s performance in structures related courses.
+The program is tailored for students majoring in architecture and construction management.

 Architectural Engineering Minor web page